MileHacker Logo

 Nightlife Areas:

 Broad Street can get very busy and rowdy late at night.
-Stay with your party and consider a licensed taxi or ride-share home.
+Stay with your group and consider an official taxi or ride-share home.

 Natural Disasters & Travel Insurance

-The UK has a low risk of natural disasters.
+The UK has a a small risk of natural disasters.
 Occasional localized flooding can occur during heavy rainfall.
 Strong winds are possible in winter storms.
 Stay inmade by checking local forecasts for the weather and official warnings if severe weather is predicted.

 Travel Insurance Policy